DR. ANDREW HANNA

 Andrew has extensive experience in treating a wide range of presenting issues and has particular interests in the application of mindfulness-based interventions, working with clients with chronic health conditions or persistent pain, older adults with complex needs, and academic and work-related stress.
 He has completed post-graduate dissertations on the impact of cross-cultural masculine norms and social stigma on professional help-seeking in men, and on the use of mindfulness-based practices to cultivate resilience.

 He has a Bachelor of Science and Post Graduate Diploma in Psychology from Monash University and a Masters Degree in Clinical Psychology from Bond University.
-Andrew is currently completing a PhD in the area of clinical neuropsychology, investigating a Montessori approach to dementia-based respite care at Southern Cross University.
+Andrew has completed his PhD in the area of clinical neuropsychology, investigating a Montessori approach to dementia-based respite care at Southern Cross University.

 - Pain management